SFDO-Tooling/CumulusCI/docs/metadata_etl.rst

 during installations, such as through MetaDeploy.
 By using Metadata ETL tasks, projects can often avoid storing and deploying unpackaged metadata by instead extracting metadata from the target org, making changes, and then re-deploying.
-This mode of configuration is lower-risk and lower- maintenance than storing extensive unpackaged metadata, which may become out-of-sync, incur accidental feature dependencies, or entail more destructive deployment operations.
+This mode of configuration is lower-risk and lower-maintenance than storing extensive unpackaged metadata, which may become out-of-sync, incur accidental feature dependencies, or entail more destructive deployment operations.

 A primary example use case for Metadata ETL is deployment of Standard Value Sets.
 Standard Value Sets, which define the picklist values available on standard fields like ``Opportunity.StageName``, are not packageable, and as such must be part of an application's unpackaged metadata.
-They're critical to many applications: A Business Process, for example, will fail to deploy if the Stage values it includes are not available.
+They're critical to many applications: a Business Process, for example, will fail to deploy if the Stage values it includes are not available.
 And lastly, they come with a serious danger for deployment into subscriber orgs: deploying Standard Value Sets is an overwrite operation, so all existing values in the